maltezfaria/ANN203/README.md

 ![GitHub Logo](/pluto_home_page.png)

 The last step is to load the homework assignment.
+Either download the homework and enter the path to the downloaded file in *Pluto*, or copy and paste the following
-Copy and paste the following URL on the **Open from file** options and press `Open`:
+URL on the **Open a notebook** window and press `Open`:

 <https://github.com/maltezfaria/ANN203/blob/main/ANN203_tp0.jl>

-That should load the notebook for the `TP0` and start running some code.
+That should load the notebook for the `TP0` in a *safe preview* mode.
+To execute the content of the notebook, you will need to give *Pluto* permission to run some code.

 ## To `Julia` from `Matlab`